 For Bathrooms

-Clean surfaces become truly a space, elegant, and what you exactly need in your bathroom.
-Polished nickel pairs really nicely with marble or granite counters, giving a posh and luxurious look.
+Clean surfaces become truly a space, elegant, and exactly what you need in your bathroom.
+Polished nickel pairs nicely with marble or granite counters, giving a posh and luxurious look.

 Brushed Nickel in the Bathroom and Kitchen: When to Use It